Sunhaloo/first-todo-react/learning.md

     });

     // get the `id` of the newly created TODO item
-    // INFO: the `.first` function / method is going to only get the "first" data const newTodo = await db("todo").where({ id: todoId }).first();
+    // NOTE: the `.first` function / method is going to only get the "first" data const newTodo = await db("todo").where({ id: todoId }).first();

     // if user has been able to successfully create / 'POST' TODO item on server